sourcebots/docs/content/tutorials/basic-movement.md

 * A small (5mm) green _CamCon_ connector to plug the motor and motor board together
 * 2 lengths of a suitable thickness of wire for your motor
 * 2 Micro USB cables
-* The Pi power cable
+* The Raspberry Pi power cable

 You'll also need these, which aren't provided with your kit: